nicktaras/alexa-fit-to-go/README.md

 Deploy to aws:
 - aws lambda update-function-code --function-name the-func-name-here --zip-file fileb://archive.zip --publish

+- aws configure (if you haven't set up the cli)

 To re-deploy remeber to re-zip the code.

 # Project Checklist